So who is DoughMessTic, anyway?

 I lived within a 20 minute radius my entire life.

 Life has a way of surprising us sometimes, and in October 2015, after hosting my Food Blogging Conference in Houston, I was handed a surprise that changed my life.
-And this year, I bought a house with that handsome surprise and moved my life to Spring, Texas.
+The next year, I bought a house with that handsome surprise and moved my life to Spring, Texas.

 We remodeled, we laughed, we cried, we rented a U-Haul and drove 1100 miles from Pearisburg to Spring.
 Has it been a struggle?
 Sometimes.
 Life is so different now – BUT- I am happy.
 I am learning to be happy in different ways.
 I am learning to be loved in different ways.
 I am also learning to live in the heat.
 Wow, it gets hot in Texas.
 As if Texas wasn’t hot enough, after Hurricane Harvey flooded our new house in August of 2017, we SOLD that house, bought a condo on Lake Conroe (about an hour away) AND a condo in Pattaya, Thailand.
 YES, Thailand!
 We are trying to spend 4-5 months a year there, and so far, we love it!

 You will see me live out my life here on this blog, as I have done since the beginning.
 I write like I talk – so bear with me.
 This blog is my way of joining the rest of the world, of sharing the things I love, the things I bake, the struggles I have, the things I fill my time with.
 I am lucky to have the people in my life I have – great parents, who miss me but support my big change; Mr. Texas, who loves me unconditionally, who tells me I am beautiful and smart, and his parents (my new in-laws!), who have welcomed me with open arms and treat me as if I am special.
 And Jon, my ex, who still supports me despite our “ex” status.
 He’s a great father, and I am fortunate to share my son with him.
 And of course, my son Seven (yes, that’s really his name).
 I am a lucky, lucky woman.